hazelcast/hazelcast-reference-manual/src/QueryIndexing.md

 Then, on the caller side, the results will be merged.

 When a query runs on a
-member, Hazelcast will iterate through the entire owned entries and find the matching ones.
+member, Hazelcast will iterate through all the owned entries and find the matching ones.
 This can be made faster by indexing the mostly queried fields, just like you would do for your database.
 Indexing will add overhead for each `write` operation but queries will be a lot faster.
 If you query your map a lot, make sure to add indexes for the most frequently queried fields.
 For example, if you do an `active and age < 30` query, make sure you add an index for the `active` and